visgl/deck.gl/docs/advanced/views.md

 # Views

-It is helpful to begin by thinking of a `View` essentially as a way to specify a "camera" to view your data.
+It can helpful to begin by thinking of a `View` essentially as a way to specify a rectangle on the screen specifying where your data should be displayed, together with certain "camera parameters" specifying how your data should be "projected".

+Note that if no `View` is specified, deck.gl will automatically create a `MapView` that fills the whole canvas, so basic geospatial applications often do not have to specify any `View`s.

 ## What is in a View?